-It’s part Orwell biography, part state-of-the-nation commentary that uses a quest narrative for its structure.
-This is the chapter that sets out the tone and the aims of the book.
+It was projected as part Orwell biography, part state-of-the-nation commentary that used a quest narrative for its structure.
+This is the chapter that set out the tone and the aims of the book.

 I’m on a point of land, jutting out from a cliff.
 I’m facing away from the sea and I’m edging backwards.

 ‘A bit more!’

 I slide my feet back as far as I dare – about three millimetres.
 The ground is loose and the boots I’m wearing don’t have any grip.
 I want to put my arms out or bend over to grab fistfuls of grass but there are people watching me.